I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 First things first, clear out the room you are painting.
 This includes light fixtures, wall plate covers, and any hardware.
 This is key to the project.
 You want to be able to move around freely without obstacles in your way.
 If there is large furniture in the room, push it to the middle of the room and make sure you cover it tightly with plastic.

 Once you have cleared out the entire room, it’s time to protect your floors!
-This is one of the pro painting tips you want to take seriously.

 I suggest investing in high-quality drop cloths with plastic backing to ensure all paint is blocked from making contact with your floor.
-Sure you can use old sheets but paint tends to go right through them causing you more harm than good.
+Sure, you can use old sheets, but paint tends to go right through them, causing you more harm than good.

-Investing in high-quality drop clothes will not only save you the hassle of unnecessary messes but, also you will have them to use on your next painting project.
-Drop clothes are completely washable too!
+Investing in high-quality drop clothes will not only save you the hassle of unnecessary messes, but you will also have them to use on your next painting project.
+Drop clothes are completely washable, too!

 Another option is plastic sheeting.
-While plastic sheeting keeps the paint from going through, it’s slippery and it won’t absorb any larger drips or spills.
+While plastic sheeting keeps the paint from going through, it’s slippery and won’t absorb larger drips or spills.
 If you ask me, cloth drop cloths are the way to go.

 Suggested Materials